megaease/easeagent/doc/user-manual.md

 #### Service Name Head

-To support easemesh, we have added a new plug-in called "servicename".
+To support easemesh, we have added a new plugin called "servicename".

 It will get the service name in advance, and then put the service name in the HTTP request header.